-The variety of genres often brings confusion to the developer’s head: which one to choose, which one is more popular, which one resonates better with the players?
-Statistics for 2020 show the following genre leaders:
+The variety of genres often confuses the developer’s mind – which one to choose, which one is more popular, which one resonates best with the players?
+Statistics for 2022 show such genre leaders as Puzzle and Arcade.

-Since the classification of stores lacks the division of casual and hyper casual games, they count as one category.
+Since the classification of stores lacks the division of casual and hyper casual games, they are considered one category.
 However, it is important to note that it was hyper casual games that led their category to an unconditional victory over all other genres.

 So, what should be the composition of the team in order to infuse the game with all the necessary juices?